The GW/PT conjectures for toric pairs: Non-nef geometries

 The case not handled inductively by the proposition is the {\it linear geometry}:

 \begin{proposition} The GW/PT corespondence holds for the linear geometry above, for all $m\geq0$ and $d>0$. \end{proposition}

 The idea is that these invariants are similar to local curves of the form $\mathsf{Tot}_{\mathbb{P}^{1}}(\mathcal{O}(-m) \oplus \mathcal{O}(0))$.
 The GW/PT correspondence in this case is known by~\cite{BP08,OP10}.
+In fact, we will give an independent argument for this calculation in Proposition \ref{localcurveredux} of Section \ref{localcurve-section}.

 The local curve case does not have a boundary divisor at infinity and does not exactly coincide with the invariants above.
 But the local curve theory determines some logarithmic invariants, for a particular choice of equivariant insertions.
 An induction argument inspired by~\cite[Section~2]{OP06vira} determines all other invariants from this case.

 \begin{proof} To reduce to local curves, which do not have boundary at infinity, we analyze two targets simultaneously.
 The first, denoted $(Y| \partial Y)$, is the $1$-non-boundary geometry from the last section: take $(Z|\partial Z)$ to be the projective completion of $\mathcal O_{\PP^1}(-m)$ and the zero section $Z_0$ to be the only non-boundary; then take